okitavera/okitavera.netlify.app/inventory/article/Kotlinize-pt1-apply-and-also.md

 # Infix Functions No.1 : apply()

-By definition, `apply()` accepts a function, and sets its scope to the object on which apply has been invoked.<br>
+By definition, `apply()` accepts a function, and sets its scope to the object on which apply has been invoked.

 Okay, That means we can initialize an object properties without even explicitly referencing the object itself, of course as long as we declare it inside the scope of `apply()` itself